Is 408 a good credit score?

 FICO scores range from 300 to 850.
 As you can see below, a 408 credit score is considered Poor.

 |Credit Score||Credit Rating||% of population|

 |300 – 579||Poor||16%|

 408 Credit Score Credit Card & Loan Options

-Many lenders choose not to lend to borrowers with scores in the Poor range.
-You financing options are going to be very limited.
-With a score of 408 your focus should be on building your credit and raising your credit scores before applying for any loans.
+Many lenders choose not to lend to borrowers with credit scores in the Poor range.
+As a result, your ability to borrow money and financing options are going to be very limited.
+With a score of 408, your focus should be on building your credit history and raising your credit scores before applying for any loans.

 Can you get a credit card with a 408 credit score?

 Credit card applicants with a credit score in this range may be required to put down a security deposit.
 Applying for a secured credit card is probably your best option.
 However, they often require deposits of $500 – $1,000.
 You may also be able to get a “starter” credit card from a credit union.
 It’s an unsecured credit card, but it comes with a low credit limit and high interest rate.